rootrezdev/book-your-stay/README.md

 # Book Your Stay Widget

-This a widget publishers and affiliates can setup on their website.
+Stay date and guest selection Widget for publishers and affiliates to setup on their website.
 Adjust the settings in the sample below and provide the HTML/JavaScript snippet to the client.
 [Click here](https://assets.rootrez.com/book-your-stay/) to view the demo.

 ## Reference
 [Building an embeddable Javascript widget](https://thomassileo.name/blog/2014/03/27/building-an-embeddable-javascript-widget-third-party-javascript/)